-Those couples that are unwilling to cooperate during times of adversity and those couples that take the stereotypical approaches to solving problems and dealing with challenges end up with the type of mediocre relationship that litters the road to infidelity.
+Those couples who are unwilling to cooperate during times of adversity and those couples who take the stereotypical approaches to solving problems (and dealing with challenges) often times end up with the type of mediocre relationship that has littered the road of infidelity.

 DID YOU KNOW?Only about 19% of couples divorce immediately upon the discovery of infidelity.
-The majority (approximately 80%) do attempt to work it out—they go to marriage counseling, take second honeymoons, buy gifts, and spend months walking on eggshells or groveling, trying to make up for what they lost.
+The majority (approximately 80%) attempt to work it out.
+They go to marriage counseling, take second honeymoons, buy each other gifts, and spend months walking on eggshells or groveling, trying to make up for what they lost.

 THE SAD NEWS?The majority of those couples won't be successful... because about 75% of those who attempt to work things out after infidelity divorce in about 18 to 24 months.